seheonm/seheonm/README.md

 🎯 Undergraduate Research Assistant for Dr. Christopher Johnston at the University of New Mexico

-💼 Programming and Data Analysis: Java, C, Python, Golang/Go, VHDL, Assembly, R, MATLAB, Cadence, FPGA, Scheme, Haskell, and Microsoft Office
+💼 Programming and Data Analysis: Java, C, Python, C++, Golang/Go, FPGA, VHDL, Assembly, R, MATLAB, Cadence, FPGA, Scheme, Haskell, and Microsoft Office

 🗣️ English and Arabic